ChasinSpin/TSlotBroughtonMount/README.md

 This mount is inspired by the original Paver Mount design of John Broughton and has similar dimensions.

+The design uses 2020 Aluminum T-Slot, 3D-Printed parts, and is easy to build.

 ![T-Slot Broughton Mount](docs/images/mount.jpg)

+##### Overview:

 * [Features](#features)
 * [Supported Telescopes](#supported-telescopes)